 Each element can be identified by two ways; a combination of name and index, or numerical number (numid).

 The type of element set is one of integer, integerr64, boolean, enumerators, bytes and IEC958 structure.
 This indicates the type of value for each member in elements included in the element set.

 When the value of member is changed, corresponding events are transferred to userspace applications.
 The applications should subscribe any events in advance.

 At first, this feature was implemented to add pre-defined data readable to userspace applications.
 Soon, it was extended to handle several operations; read, write and command.
 The original implementation remains as the read operation.
 The command operation allows drivers to have own implementations against requests from userspace applications.
-As of 2016, simple write operation is not supported yet.

 This feature was introduced to ALSA control feature in 2006, at commit c7a0708a2362, corresponding to a series of work for Linux kernel (42750b04c5ba and 8aa9b586e420).